Appointment Setting Tips for 2026: 6 Proven B2B Strategies

 Send a calendar invite & confirmation: As soon as a prospect agrees to a time, immediately send a calendar invite (Google, Outlook, etc.) while you’re still on the phone or within the same email thread.
 Include all relevant details: date/time (in their time zone), video conference link or dial-in, the names of attendees (your AE or specialist who will join, etc.), and a short agenda.
 This does a few things: it makes the meeting feel official, it reduces chances of double-booking, and it shows professionalism.
 In the invite notes, reiterate the value: e.g. “Agenda: Discuss challenges with [Problem] and introduce how [Your Company] has helped similar organizations reduce [Problem] by 30%.
 Q&A to follow.”

 Prepare to deliver insight, not a sales pitch: High-level B2B buyers don’t want a generic demo or a spiel about features in their first meeting.
 They want insight into their problems.
 This is where your earlier research pays off.
 Work with the salesperson who will lead the meeting (if that’s not you) to brief them on what you’ve learned about the prospect – their likely pain points, what triggered their interest, etc. Plan to ask good questions in the meeting to further uncover needs.
 Also plan to share a relevant example or two.
-For instance: “Many CFOs in SaaS struggle with forecasting revenue – in our meeting I’ll show you how we helped one SaaS CFO cut forecasting errors by 50%.”
+For instance: “Many CFOs struggle with forecasting revenue – in our meeting I’ll show you how we helped one CFO cut forecasting errors by 50%.”
 Tease that value upfront.

 Remember, by the time of the meeting, 91% of buyers have already familiarized themselves with your company’s website or materials (1).
 They often know the basics of your product or service.
 So use the meeting to go deeper: discuss their specific situation and how you can solve their unique challenges.
 Introduce insights they might not have considered.
 Gartner calls this “sense-making” for the customer – helping them navigate options and see blind spots.
 If you can deliver one or two genuine “lightbulb” moments for the prospect in a meeting, you’ve made it worth their time.